NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Grandmother Spider - Minor Curse.md

-**Minor Curse:** When your pranks start going wrong, they dissolve into a string of catastrophic failures.
+When your pranks start going wrong, they dissolve into a string of catastrophic failures.
 When you roll a failure on a Deception or Stealth check, you get a critical failure instead.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*